-If you are using a Windows 8 tablet or a Windows RT based device and you have configured the Power Options to Turn Off Display when Plugged in, to Never, then Windows may be still able to enter the Connected Standby power state and turn off display.
-Microsoft has described this scenario in a Windows 8 tablet, and offered an explanation for why it happens so.
+If you are using a Windows 10/8 tablet or a Windows RT-based device and you have configured the Power Options to Turn Off Display when Plugged in, to Never, then Windows may be still able to enter the Connected Standby power state and turn off the display.
+Microsoft has described this scenario in a Windows tablet and offered an explanation for why it happens so.

-If you set Turn Off Display Power Option to Never, Windows 8 or RT tablet could still enter Connected Standby
+If you set Turn Off Display Power Option to Never, Windows tablet could still enter Connected Standby

 Why does this happen?